conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 The example currently targets macOS and requires the Xcode command-line tools, CMake 3.28 or newer, and Ninja.
 We select Ninja explicitly because CMake's Swift support does not work with the Unix Makefiles generator that some CMake versions choose by default on macOS.
-C++ interoperability was introduced in Swift 5.9 and has continued to evolve; use a recent Swift toolchain for the full set of features exercised here, including importing the `std::unique_ptr` returned by LunaSVG.
+Use a recent Swift toolchain: the example exercises support for C++ move-only types through the `std::unique_ptr` returned by LunaSVG, an area expanded in Swift 6.

 ```bash
 git clone https://github.com/conan-io/examples2.git